 Ms. Brown-Rodriguez is a member of the Confederated Salish Kootenai Tribe and descendant of the Navajo Nation.
-She holds a Bachelor's in Environmental Science and will be completing her MBA from University of Arizona in May of 2022.
+She holds a Bachelor's in Environmental Science and an MBA from the University of Arizona.

 Cease Trade Orders, Bankruptcies, Penalties and Sanctions